Gateway to Europe

-According to the World Economic Forum’s Global Competitiveness Report 2019, the Netherlands ranks 4th after Singapore, the United States and Hong Kong.
+According to the World Economic Forum’s Global Competitiveness Report 2020, the Netherlands is ranked #4 in the economies best positioned to adapt and recover from the COVID-19 impact.

 For more information on The Netherlands Market, we suggest you also read: